mistodon/smallworld/README.md

 [2017-04-22 22:33]:
 We can now parse a whole bunch of levels from a yaml file!
 Hooray!
 However, this kind of breaks the stalker, who needs initialized with a path to the player.
 It was previously hardcoded, so I'll need to fill it in automatically.
 Hopefully this will disappear when a bit of pathfinding gets added.
 (When?)

+[2017-04-22 22:56]:
+Stalker path is now fixed, plus the level looks a little prettier now.